MJOLNIRPackage/MJOLNIR/docs/Tutorials/Tools/RLUAxis.rst

     \begin{pmatrix}Q_x\\Q_y\\Q_z\end{pmatrix} = UB \cdot \begin{pmatrix}H\\K\\L\end{pmatrix}

 From the geometrical constraints of the CAMEA backend, all scattering is performed in plane.
-But in other words, the :math:`Q_z` is always 0.
+In other words, the :math:`Q_z` is always 0.
 Thus one can use a simple projection matrix from 2D to 3D:

 .. math::